ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 This gives great economy for the flexible type case and it is actually why `no check` functions were added to the language, rounding out all the `no check` flavors.

-So, if targetting C, consider using `no check` functions and procedures for your getters and setters for maximum economy.
+So, if targeting C, consider using `no check` functions and procedures for your getters and setters for maximum economy.
+If you also implement the functions on the C side as macros, or inline functions in your `cqlrt.h` path, then array and property access can be very economical.
+There need not be any actual function calls by the time the code runs.

 <!---
 -- Copyright (c) Meta Platforms, Inc. and affiliates.